 Moving your boat to Japan is very similar to moving your car in every way, except it involves proving you have a clean boat license rather than a car license.
 However, there is an extra focus on quarantine when it comes to boats because customs want to prevent invasive marine species from entering Japanese waters.
 It’s best to give your boat an inside-and-out clean before commencing this process.

 Japan As An Expat Destination

-In Japan currently, there is approximately two million expats, most of which come from neighboring Asian countries.
+In Japan currently, there is approximately two million expats, most of which come from neighbouring Asian countries.
 Whilst the Japanese culture is very different to most other Asian countries, living conditions could be compared to a place such as China or Taiwan with lots of smaller dwellings rather than big houses you would find in Australia.

-Most Japanese people, especially younger generations, fully embrace and welcome westerners and often are seen embracing elements of western culture, but always with Japanese twist.
+Most Japanese people, especially younger generations, fully embrace and welcome westerners and often are seen embracing elements of western culture, but always with a Japanese twist.
 You are more likely to come across English speakers in the bigger cities than in the smaller towns and cities.

 List Of The Top Japanese Cities To Move To

 - Yokohama, Kanagawa

 - Kyoto, Kyoto